azoth-lang/azoth.language.design/pointers.md

 ## Syntax

-While C/C++ have well established pointer syntax and Azoth is in that linage, it uses pointers much more rarely.
+While C/C++ have well established pointer syntax and Azoth is in that lineage, it uses pointers much more rarely.
 Given that, it made sense to change the pointer syntax for purposes of clarity and freeing up symbols.
 In terms of clarity, being able to combine the dereference operator in a postfix position with the member access operator seemed useful.
 In terms of freeing up symbols, the unary